psto/episteme/questions.md

+---
+created: 2022-08-26 18:34:48
+updated: 2026-05-27 17:21:36
+---

 # Questions

-> “I would rather have questions that can't be answered than answers that can't be questioned.” ―Richard Feynman
+> "I would rather have questions that can't be answered than answers that can't be questioned." ―Richard Feynman
 >
 > "In all affairs it's a healthy thing now and then to hang a question mark on the things you have long taken for granted." ―Bertrand Russell
 >
-> “To ask the 'right' question is far more important than to receive the answer.
-The solution of a problem lies in the understanding of the problem; the answer is not outside the problem, it is in the problem.” ―Jiddu Krishnamurti
+> "To ask the 'right' question is far more important than to receive the answer.
+The solution of a problem lies in the understanding of the problem; the answer is not outside the problem, it is in the problem." ―Jiddu Krishnamurti

 ### Useful questions: